RickP/openai_function_calling/README.md

 Type "exit" or "quit" to get out.

-If you make changes to your functions.py or your assistant config (e.g. model or system prompt) you need to reconfigure the assistant on openAI with:
+If you make changes to your functions.py or your assistant config (e.g. model or system prompt) you need to reconfigure the assistant on OpenAI with:

     python assistant.py -r

+You can check the correctness of the function definitions on the (OpenAI developer website)[https://platform.openai.com/assistants]

 As there is an example function that can get the weather for a latitude and longitude try a prompt like:
 "What is the weather in Berlin next Saturday?".
 The model will figure out how to invoke the local function and use it to answer the question.